-This policy will be reviewed annually by the Executive Headteacher in conjunction with the governing board.
+This policy will be reviewed annually by the Head of School in conjunction with the governing board.
 The next scheduled review date for this policy is November 2023

-All members of staff will be required to familiarise themselves with this policy as part of their induction programme.
+All members of staff will be required to familiarise themselves with this policy as part of the induction programme. heir

-Flowchart for reviewing the Executive Headteacher's suspension or exclusion decision
+Flowchart for reviewing the Head of School's suspension or exclusion decision